When to treat

 (Pripsen® (piperazine and senna) is no longer available in the UK).4

-First line for children aged younger than 6 months:1
+First line treatment for children aged younger than 6 months:1

 Evidence